Octoven-Press/book-glory-of-the-kings-of-ethiopia/README.md

 This modernization is based on the 1922 work, updating the Elizabethan language to an English more easily read by a modern English reader and augmenting such a text with a series of modern illustrations.

 This project features a number of expected artifacts:
+* A modernized, illustrated version of the text
   * A limited run of physical books of the modernized version
   * An electronic version of the modernized tome for Kindles, Kobos, and other EPUB digital readers
+  * A new set of appendices containing:
+    * Known history and variations of the Kəbrä Nägäśt texts
+    * Recommended reading
+    * Visual timeline of events detailed in the Kəbrä Nägäśt
+    * Alternative organizational models for text
+    * Maps of regions detailed in the Kəbrä Nägäśt
+  * This GitHub record showing the original 1922 text with a recording of every change committed in the modernization
+  * A gallery of the 117 prints used in the modernized version
 * An updated plain-text electronic version of the original 1922 text
-* A gallery of the 117 prints used in the modernized version
-* This GitHub record showing the original 1922 text with a recording of every change committed in the modernization

 All proceeds from the work are intended for donation to a non-profit organization supporting sustainability and mitigating climate change for the Ethiopian people.